-Environmental/social characteristic Sustainability indicator 1.
-Minimum ESG standards At least 51% of the sub-fund's investments shall meet minimum ESG standards, i.e. the companies that the sub-fund invests in are required to meet minimum ESG and E, and S and G score levels.
-2. Identification and analysis of a company's environmental and social factors The sub-fund aims to have a higher ESG score, calculated as a weighted average of the ESG scores given to the companies in which the sub-fund has invested, than the weighted average of the constituents of the Reference Benchmark.
-3. Responsible business practice in line with UNGC and OECD principles All investments are assessed against the ten principles of the UNGC and the OECD.
+Environmental/social characteristic Sustainability indicator 1 Clear and measurable climate transition pathway Companies that are positively categorised within the HSBC Asset Management proprietary climate transition assessment as either, Aligned, Aligning, or Committed to Aligning.
+Implied Temperature Rise (scope 1, 2 and 3 Carbon Emissions) relative to Reference Benchmark 2 Lower carbon intensity Lower Carbon Intensity by revenue (scope 1 & scope 2 Carbon Emissions), relative to the Reference Benchmark 3 Green Solutions Higher proportion of green solutions relative to the Reference Benchmark (calculated as a percentage weighted average of the green solutions of the subfund's investments, relative to the percentage weighted average of green solutions of the constituents of the Reference Benchmark) 4 Responsible business practice in line with UNGC and OECD principles All investments are assessed against the ten principles of the UNGC and the OECD.
 Companies that are flagged as having violated one of the ten principles of the UNGC or OECD guidelines are systematically excluded, unless they have gone through an ESG due diligence assessment, undertaken by HSBC, and are determined not to be in breach of the principles or guidelines.
-4. Excluded Activities Exclusion of companies that are not in compliance with Excluded Activities.
+5 Minimum ESG standards At least 80% of the sub-fund's investments shall meet minimum ESG standards, i.e.the companies that the sub-fund invests in are required to meet minimum ESG and E, and S and G score levels 6 Excluded Activities Exclusion of companies that are not in compliance O excluded Activities with Excluded Activities.